VERIFY: There's only one way to increase your lottery odds and your chances are still basically zero

-With the jackpots for the Mega Millions ($970 million) and Powerball ($430 million) lotteries reaching more than a billion dollars combined, lottery fever has gripped the country.
+With the jackpots for the Mega Millions ($1 billion) and Powerball ($470 million) lotteries reaching more than a billion dollars combined, lottery fever has gripped the country.

 With renewed interest, dozens of articles have popped up claiming that they have tips to help you win the big money.